 In 2010 I moved on from school chaplaincy in Ontario in order to devote more time to writing and the work of education for engaged spirituality, a spirituality which seeks to integrate the inner life with the building of just and sustainable civic communities.
 My second book, Teaching With The Wind: Spirituality in Canadian Education, 2011 weaves my personal experience with theory in order to promote public discourse on civic spirituality.
 My third book, Sojourner Poems, a slim collection of poems, was published in 2017.

-Professionally certified as a teacher in both Ontario and British Columbia I am also a member of the Canadian Academy of Independent Scholars and of Spiritual Directors International.
-In addition to writing poetry I am currently researching and writing on the topic of spirituality and hope as well as occasionally teaching at St. Mark’s College in Vancouver.
+Professionally certified as a teacher in British Columbia I am also a member of the Canadian Academy of Independent Scholars and of Spiritual Directors International.
+In addition to writing poetry I am currently researching and writing in the area of spirituality as well as occasionally teaching at St. Mark’s College in Vancouver.

 I live and work from Vancouver, BC traveling when necessary to explore and promote an active, engaged spirituality that is responsive to the challenges of our times.
 In addition to the practice of ‘home economics’, I enjoy walking, hiking in the mountains, water colour painting, and gardening.